biodatlab/egbi101/python-programming/README.md

 - Some extra-questions to strengthen your Python basic skill!

-Some exercises are adapted from [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python/tree/master).
+Some contents and exercises are adapted from [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python/tree/master).